 - Look for two distinct characteristics:

-Once you know what this species of ant looks like, and you have determined that it is this species that you are seeing in your home, you need to determine if it was just a chance entry by an ant or two, or if you have an infestation.
+Once you've confirmed that the ants you're seeing are carpenter ants, you need to determine whether it was just a chance entry by an ant or two, or whether you have an infestation.

 If you have an infestation: